Peer-reviewed Professional journal of the University Graduates of Nursing Science Association (UGONSA)

 Standards of Objectivity: Review of submitted manuscripts shall be conducted objectively.
 The reviewers will express their views clearly with supporting arguments.
 Personal criticism of the author is inappropriate and unacceptable.

-Promptness: If a reviewer believes that it is not attainable for him/her to review the manuscript with the designated guidelines or within the stipulated time frame, he/she shall notify the editors, so that accurate and timely review can be ensured.
+Promptness: If a reviewer believes that it is not attainable for him/her to revise the manuscript within the designated guidelines or within the stipulated time framework, he/she shall notify the editors, so that accurate and timely review can be ensured.

 Conflict of Interest: All reviewers must not have any conflict of interest with respect to the research work, the author(s), and/or the funding body/ies.